KuthumiPepple/KuthumiPepple/README.md

 - 👀 I’m interested in Go and NodeJS
 - 🌱 I’m currently learning Cloud Development
 - 💞️ I’m looking to collaborate on Open source projects or any interesting Go or NodeJS projects
-- 📫 How to reach me ...
+- 📫 To contact me, shoot me an email at kuthumipepple@gmail

 <!---
 KuthumiPepple/KuthumiPepple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.